wireless-broadband-alliance/wba-openroaming-portal/README.md

 Additionally, the documentation shows the necessary security measures, such as CAPTCHA validation, that are integrated to protect user data and ensure secure interactions with the API.

+Please refer to the [API documentation](docs/api/index.html) for detailed usage instructions and examples.

 Follow this link for more information on API documentation: [Api Guide](docs/APIGUI.md)